uclatonystark/ece202Aproj/index.md

 ## Technical Approach
 ### Novelty
-The main idea of our project is to extract information from a user's performance and the music being played.
-Using that information, user should be able to fully immerse themselves in the world of music without having to consciously click, step, or hire someone to turn page.
-Moreover, it constantly estimates a octave range based on player's wrist position.
-When user has pressed 95% of the notes within the octave range on a page, the page will be turned.

-Our project allows a wide flexiblity to user since error is loosely tracked, which means page doesn't turn in a set time.
-Also, unlike some other products that track audio, our project provides a better solution if multiple players play at the same time in the same room.
-Once again, our project's goal is to not distract user to pedal or click to turn page while playing.
+**Salil EDIT HERE**

-**Existed Products**
+**Some Existing Products**
   * [STOMP Bluetooth Foot Pedal](https://www.amazon.com/STOMP-Controller-Coda-Music-Technologies/dp/B07DYFD4TR/ref=sr_1_1_sspa?dchild=1&keywords=piano+page+turner&qid=1608283446&sr=8-1-spons&psc=1&smid=A2UX0AN4VJO839&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyV0dGMlVMVkcxMjMwJmVuY3J5cHRlZElkPUEwNDM5MjIxMlhBWUlUTldRWlQ5SyZlbmNyeXB0ZWRBZElkPUEwNDAwMTE3MkpXNVFaR05HMUc0UCZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=)
   * [Remote Page Turner](https://www.amazon.com/Bluetooth-Page-Turner-Selfie-Remote/dp/B082DJFBSW)
   * [Timer Page Turner](https://www.amazon.com/Turning-Wireless-Controller-Multifunctional-Bluetooth/dp/B07W92ZMDL)

 ### Algorithm
-1. **Music Score Generation**: Generate information about octave position of each note, number of notes per page from a PDF or images wiht a Collab Notebook
+1. **Optical Music Recognition**: Extracts information about the overall piece (such as tempo, time signature, etc.), each note (including octave position and fingering), type of note indicated (trills, tremolo, glissandi, etc.), number of notes per page from sheet music in PDF or image format.
-2. **Sensor Collection**: Monitor sensor values and IMU data (accelormeter, gyroscope, magnetometer) on glove
+2. **Sensor Collection**: Monitor sensor values and IMU data (accelormeter, gyroscope, magnetometer) on glove.
-3. **Data Organziation**: Load information about music score and sensor values in a Python script
+3. **Data Organziation**: Loads information about music score and sensor values.
-4. **Page Turner**: In real time, calculate number of presses and their cooresponding octave ranges and determine when to turn page using a Python script
+4. **Page Turner**: In real time, calculates number of presses and their cooresponding octave ranges and determines when to turn the page.

-The detail of the mentioned algorithm is displayed in the following sections.
+The following sections expand on each part of the algorithm:

 ## Music Score Generation
 **Salil edit here**

 ## Glove Design
-Due to time limit and budget constraint, we chose to focus on only one glove.
+Due to time and budget constraints, we chose to focus on only one glove.
 Since we decided not to implement GPS or beacon localization, the only sensors are the 5 pressure sensors for each finger and the Arduino Nano 33 BLE Sense for localization and communication.
 The pictures of our final glove are shown below.
 The red USB port is for powering the glove with a battery if wireless communication is established.
-However, we did not achieve that due to time limit.
+However, we did not achieve that due to time constraints.
 <p float="left" align="center">
   <img align="center" src="glove_palm.jpg" width="250" height="350">
   <img align="center" src="glove_back.jpg" width="250" height="350">